 The Deputy Headteacher with responsibility for pastoral care will monitor overall School and House attendance and punctuality.
-He/she will ensure systems are updated and rigorous.
+He/she will ensure systems are updated and rigorous and formulate the School's Attendance and Punctuality Action Plan.
 Reports will be provided to the Headteacher and Governing Body.
 In addition, he/she will liaise with agencies regarding more serious attendance concerns and provide professional challenge to these agencies when appropriate.
+He/she will seek to secure the services of independent support consultants to provide additional support and challenge of our systems.